-We are required to comply with many federal and state regulations.
+We are required to comply with all federal and state regulations.

 Generally, we cannot hand unload materials that we can dump, for example CDX plywood – fork or “dump” only.
 We “curbside” deliver only.
 Clearly, we hand unload doors, windows, etc. We do need access to a garage or other similar storage area.